bibleexchange/courses/homiletics-2/en/3200_topical-sermon.md

 ## Topical outlines

 Topical sermons are those in which the subject alone is derived from the text.
+A theme can be chosen first, A text can then be selected, which supports that theme.
 The preacher is instrumental in the organization of the topical sermon.
 His topic is derived from the text, but how the topic is treated is determined by the preacher.

 How is the topical outline different from the textual outline?